themiddnight/My-Resume-Web-API-Firebase/README.md

 # Introduction

-This is an API service for creating resume data.
+This is my backend study project.
+It is an API service for creating resume data.
 Using Express.js framework and hosted in Firebase.
-You can use it to create your resume [here](https://themiddnigth.github.io/#/create).
+You can try it to create your resume [here](https://themiddnigth.github.io/#/create).
 And see my example resume [here](https://themiddnigth.github.io).

 # Routes